 Managing Yard Waste

-From April 1 to December 1 of every year, grass and leaves (including crabgrass and pine needles) cannot be mixed with other waste or placed in plastic bags for general waste collection.
+From April 1 to December 1 of every year, grass and leaves (including crabgrass and pine needles) cannot be mixed with other waste for general waste collection.
+Yard waste must be free of plastic bags, garbage, litter, and no tree trimmings over 1” in diameter.
+Any tree trimmings over 1” will harm the machines used to make compost at the Bluff Road Landfill.
 Tree trimmings, garden waste and weeds may go with regular household garbage.
 Garbage collectors often request that tree branches be cut to certain lengths and bundled.
 Contact your collector for details.

 Grass and Leaves